 Click It or Ticket

-May 2023 marks the 21st anniversary of “Click It or Ticket,” a campaign urging Texans to buckle up.
-Currently 90.38 percent of Texans buckle up.
-However, in 2022, the number of people who died while not wearing a seat belt increased by 2.5% over 2021, with 1,258 unbuckled drivers and passengers killed on Texas roadways.
+May 2024 marks the 22nd anniversary of “Click It or Ticket,” a campaign urging Texans to buckle up.
+Currently, more than 90 percent of Texans wear seatbelts.
+In 2023, the number of people who died while not wearing a seat belt decreased 4.8 percent over 2022.
+However, 1,183 unbuckled drivers and passengers were killed on Texas roadways.

-The National Highway Traffic Safety Administration estimates since its inception 21 years ago, “Click It or Ticket” has saved 7,399 lives, prevented more than 129,000 serious injuries and saved Texas more than $28.5 billion in related economic costs.
+The National Highway Traffic Safety Administration estimates that since its inception 22 years ago, “Click It or Ticket” has saved more than 7,800 lives, prevented 139,000 serious injuries, and saved Texas more than $40 billion in related economic costs.

 Wearing a seat belt reduces the risk of dying by 45% for people in the front seat of passenger cars.
 For those in pickups, seat belts reduce the risk of dying by 60%.
 Your seat belt is designed to keep you from being thrown into the dashboard or windshield—or even onto the road.
 An airbag can be a big lifesaver.
 But without a seat belt, it can be ineffective and even dangerous.
 In a crash, a seat belt ensures you’re not thrown into a fast-opening airbag—a force that could injure or kill you.
 You may think your airbag is going to protect you, but it’s designed to work with seat belts, not to replace them.